 Failure to bring all of these documents to pre-enrolment will mean that you cannot proceed to formal enrolment or attend any learning sessions on your course.

-If you cannot attend your allocated session or have any questions about pre-enrolment, please contact Student Services at your campus who will provide you with further guidance.
+If you cannot attend your allocated session or have any questions about pre-enrolment, please contact the Student Information Service at your campus who will provide you with further guidance.

-If your Tier 4 application is successful, you will receive a new Biometric Residence Permit.
-You must bring it to Student Services at your campus to be checked and copied.
+If your Student visa application is successful, you will receive a new Biometric Residence Permit.
+You must bring it to the Student Information Service at your campus to be checked and copied.
 Please note that if your application is unsuccessful, the University will have to withdraw you from your course in order to comply with Home Office regulations.

 If your visa application is refused, please email International Student Advice immediately.
 We can then advise you further on your options, including if you are eligible for an administrative review of the Home Office’s decision.
 Please include in your email a copy of all of the pages of the refusal notice you will receive from the Home Office.
 You must notify the University if your application is refused, even if you decide to seek advice from a third party such as an agent or solicitor.
 You must not apply for an administrative review until you have notified the University.